Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_AnalyzeWithPrebuiltModel.md

 - prebuilt-invoice: extracts text, selection marks, tables, key-value pairs, and key information from invoices.
 [Supported fields][invoice_fields].
 - prebuilt-receipt: extracts text and key information from English receipts.
 [Supported fields][receipt_fields].

+More information about prebuilt models can be found in the [service documentation][formreco_models].

 ## Use a prebuilt model to analyze a document from a URI

 To analyze a given file at a URI, use the `StartAnalyzeDocumentFromUri` method.
 The returned value is an `AnalyzeResult` object containing data about the submitted document.
 Since we're analyzing an English invoice, we'll pass the model ID `prebuilt-invoice` to the method.